foogaro/linkedin-video-downloader/README.md

 The implementation is to be considered at best effort, which means it works on my computer! :computer:

-The last piece of the implementation, downloading/streaming the file back, was possible thanks to Swathi Prasad and her repo :octocat: [https://github.com/swathisprasad/download-using-streaming-response-body](https://github.com/swathisprasad/download-using-streaming-response-body)
+The last piece of the implementation, downloading/streaming the file back, was possible thanks to @swathisprasad (Swathi Prasad) and her repo :octocat: [https://github.com/swathisprasad/download-using-streaming-response-body](https://github.com/swathisprasad/download-using-streaming-response-body)

 For the rest, of course thanks to StackOverflow.